diegotorre5/forest-on-fire/README.md

 Task: Fire-spreading simulation

 The goal of this task is to create a simple system simulating the spreading of fire among plants while taking into account the direction and speed of the wind.
-For this task please use free personal version of Unity3D engine that can be downloaded at www.unity3d.com.

-Deadline: one week, starting the moment this test task is sent to you

 Result: both built app (Windows platform - .exe) as well as packed project source files

 Note: